rbos1995/TTT-Custom-Roles/CONVARS.md

 ttt_zombie_prime_only_weapons  1   // Whether only Prime Zombies (e.g. players who spawn as Zombies originally) are allowed to pick up weapons.

 // Jesters
-ttt_jester_win_by_traitors 1   // Whether the Jester will win the round if they are killed by a traitor ttt_swapper_respawn_health 100 // What amount of health to give the Swapper when they are killed and respawned
+ttt_jester_win_by_traitors  1   // Whether the Jester will win the round if they are killed by a traitor ttt_jester_notify_mode      1   // The logic to use when notifying players that a Jester is killed.
+0 - Don't notify anyone.
+1 - Only notify Traitors and Detective.
+2 - Only notify Traitors.
+3 - Only notify Detective.
+4 - Notify everyone. ttt_jester_notify_sound     0   // Whether to play a cheering sound when a Jester is killed ttt_jester_notify_confetti  0   // Whether to throw confetti when a Jester is a killed ttt_swapper_respawn_health  100 // What amount of health to give the Swapper when they are killed and respawned ttt_swapper_notify_mode     1   // The logic to use when notifying players that a Swapper is killed.
+0 - Don't notify anyone.
+1 - Only notify Traitors and Detective.
+2 - Only notify Traitors.
+3 - Only notify Detective.
+4 - Notify everyone. ttt_swapper_notify_sound    0   // Whether to play a cheering sound when a Swapper is killed ttt_swapper_notify_confetti 0   // Whether to throw confetti when a Swapper is a killed

 // Other
 ttt_traitor_vision_enable             0 // Whether members of the Traitor team can see other members of the Traitor team (including Glitches) through walls via a highlight effect.